So you want to build a camper van? Great idea!

 While this is exciting, it’s no time to let your heart rule your head.

-Whatever you do, avoid falling in love with a van before you’ve seen it and had a good drive.
-Even then, you still don’t really know what you’re potentially buying.
+Whatever you do, avoid falling in love with a van before you’ve seen it and had a fault-finding test drive.
+Even then, you still don’t know what you’re potentially buying.

 Our detailed post goes through everything you need to inspect when buying a campervan, even if it’s not yet converted.
 We set out the key points here to summarise.